2 Investigators: Are Rideshares Increasing Traffic Congestion?

 Both have become a way of life in Chicago.
 But, to what extent is rideshare impacting the traffic on Chicago’s streets?

-“The trends are rapid enough that this could be affecting congestion downtown and public transportation,” Uber traffic expert Joe Schwieterman said.
+“The trends are rapid enough that this could be affecting both congestion downtown and use of public transportation,” Uber traffic expert Joe Schwieterman said.

 For a lot of people, traffic not only seems worse, but also more hectic.
 So, is ridesharing to blame?